What You Will Learn

 - Effective deployment tactics for mobile device Phishing attacks

-In the final module of SEC575 we will pull together all the concepts and technology covered throughout the course in a comprehensive Capture-the-Flag event.
+In the final section of SEC575 we will pull together all the concepts and technology covered throughout the course in a comprehensive Capture-the-Flag event.
 In this hands-on exercise, you will examine multiple applications and forensic images to identify weaknesses and sources of sensitive information disclosure, and analyze obfuscated malware samples to understand how they work.
 During this mobile security event you will put into practice the skills you have learned in order to evaluate systems and defend against attackers, simulating the realistic environment you will be prepared to protect when you get back to the office.

 GIAC Mobile Device Security Analyst